-- Total days absent should be recorded as working days lost - Reason for absence will normally be available from the certificate.
+- Total days absent should be recorded as working days (excluding school closure periods) lost - Reason for absence will normally be available from the certificate.
 Please ensure that the stated reason has more details than just either sick or unwell. - If possible, try to establish the cause of absence. - Medical Certificate, Yes/No, to be deleted as appropriate